y11en/pattern/README.md

 In the proposal, `std::variant`'s indexed `operator is` returns `size_t`, and each indexed specialization of `operator as<I>` returns `std::get<I>(x)`, causing the return type to be deduced as the type of the `I`'th variant member.

 This will not work, because of the way the proposal probes variant members.
-It attemps to call `operator as<I>` with ascending arguments `I` until substitution failure ends the process.
+It attempts to call `operator as<I>` with ascending arguments `I` until substitution failure ends the process.
 At that point, variant alternatives are collected into the bool-yielding switch.
 But the proposed implementation won't produce a substitution failure when `I` is out of range.
 If we specialize `operator as<3>` and pass it a three-member `std::variant`, the index is out of range. `std::get<3>` is ill-formed, and raises a compile-time error, inside the function definition, which is outside of a SFINAE context.
 The entire translation unit breaks during probing.

 ```cpp
 template<size_t I, typename...
 Ts> requires(I < sizeof...(Ts))